-So the European Union is taking an initiative to design a unified electronic tachograph system, called Tachosmart, which will replace the existing paper-based charts with smartcards.
-Each driver will have a "driver card" that will, in effect, be the truck driver's license and contain a record of his driving hours over the last 28 days.
+So the European Union is taking an initiative to design a unified electronic tachograph system, called Tachosmart, which will replace the existing paperbased charts with smartcards.
+Each driver will have a 'driver card' which will in effect be his truck driving license and contain a record of his driving hours over the last 28 days.
 Each vehicle will have a vehicle unit with a year's history.
-Special types of smartcard will be used by mechanics to calibrate devices, and by law enforcement officers to read them out at the roadside.
+Special types of smartcard will used by mechanics to calibrate devices, and by law enforcement officers to read them out at the roadside.

-The most substantial objection to the move to smartcards is that it's not clear how it will help combat the procedural frauds that make up 70% of the current total.
-Indeed, our pair of drivers ghosting between Dundee and Southampton will have their lives made even easier.
-It will take maybe ten years-the lifetime of a truck-to change over to the new system; in the meantime, they can run one truck with an old chart system and the other with the new card system.
+The most substantial objection to the move to smartcards is that it's not clear how it will help combat the procedural frauds which make up 70% of the current total.
+Indeed, our pair of drivers 'ghosting' between Dundee and Southampton will have their lives made even easier.
+It will take maybe ten years - the lifetime of a truck - to change over to the new system and meantime they can run one truck with an old chart system and the other with the new card.
 Each driver will now have one chart and one card, with five hours a day on each, rather than two charts which they might accidentally mix up when stopped.

-10.4.2.2 System Level Problems
+10.4.2.2 System level problems

 The response to this problem varies by country.
-Germany wants an infrastructure of fleet management systems that will accept digital tachograph data, digitized versions of the analogue data from the existing paper charts, fuel data, delivery data, and even payroll-and reconcile them all to provide not just management information for the trucking company but surveillance data for the police.
-The idea, as with some mid-1990s proposals for the regulation of cryptography, is that large companies would be trusted to run their own fleet management systems, while small ones would have to use a licensed bureau
+Germany wants an infrastructure of fleet management systems which will accept digital tachograph data, digitized versions of the analog data from the existing paper charts, fuel data, delivery data and even payroll, and reconcile them all to provide not just management information for the trucking company but surveillance data for the police.
+The idea, as with some proposals for the regulation of cryptography, is that large companies would be trusted to run their own fleet management systems while small ones would have to use a licensed bureau.

-Britain doesn't have as large a share of the existing bureau business as Germany does, so British proposals have included integrating tachograph systems either with GPS location sensors in the trucks or with an existing system of automatic number plate readers.
+Britain doesn't have as large a share of the existing bureau business as Germany does, so British proposals have included integrating tachograph systems either with GPS location sensors in the trucks, or with an existing system of automatic number plate readers.
 (This was first deployed around London to make IRA bombing attacks harder and has now been extended nationwide to detect car tax evaders.)